dabingcheerup/Notebook/research/a-comprehensive-survey-of-graph-embedding.md

 -Challenge
 -Obtaining a vector representation of each node of a graph is inherently difficult and poses several challenges -1.
 Choice of property
-A “good” vector representation of nodes should preserve the structure of the graph and the connection between individual nodes.
+A “good” vector representation of nodes should **preserve the structure of the graph** and **the connection between individual nodes**.
 The first challenge is choosing the property of the graph which the embedding should preserve.
 -2.
 Scalability
 Most real networks are large and contain millions of nodes and edges — embedding methods should be scalable and able to process large graphs.
 -3.
 Dimensionality of the embedding: